 Two years ago Terry and I decided to go and live somewhere warmer in the beautiful French countryside.
 This was when an exciting opportunity for some hard and rewarding work presented itself, in the form of a Gite holiday complex.
 After much research and planning, we discussed with the friends Dawn and Mark Camilli about buying into this unique gite complex.
-Domainedusourire is fully wheelchair-accessible and this is by purposeful design, we do not discriminate and welcome everyone
+Domainedusourire is accessible and family friendly, we do not discriminate and welcome everyone

 |Year property purchased||2018|

 |Why this location?||The area has lots to offer and we enjoyed our time exploring Villebois Lavalette as well as the local villiage.
 Easy short drive to big supermarket and local markets in Verteillac and further on to Riberac.

 Poised on a steep hill above the Dronne River, Aubeterre is a very pretty village.
 The houses are in the local white stone, some with traditional first floor galleries, others with multi-levelled galleries, and many with attractive roofs.
 A large number of the houses have been carefully renovated.

 The rural location and the tranquility of the surroundings and the beauty was so breathtaking that we knew that is where we wanted to be and spend our time enjoying the views.

 |Unique benefits of property||The Domaine du Sourire started life as a derelict farm and through raw passion and after 4 years of non stop work, is now a complex with 4 wonderful Gites, swimming pool, basketball, crazy golf, soft play, play park and area for football.
 The doors were formally opened to the public in 2013 with the first guests traveling from the UK, Holland and Belgium.